eliiza/challenge-urban-forest/README.md

     //       if the return is true, the intersection is not guaranteed def mayIntersect(multiPolygonA: MultiPolygon, multiPolygonB: MultiPolygon): Boolean

+If you're not using the Spark Jupyter notebook, you can use those types and functions by including **challenge-urban-forest-jar-assembly-0.0.1.jar** into your solution and importing everything from package **au.com.eliiza.urbanforest**.

 Equivalent functions are given in *Python* too!
-You can check http://s2map.com to play around with plotting polygons on a real globe map.

-## Challenge

-Determine the greenest suburb of Melbourne.
-Some relevant info:
-- Suburbs are related to Statistical Areas Level 2 (SA2s).
-- File *melb_inner_2016.json* contains the Statistical Areas of inner Melbourne.
-- File *melb_urban_forest_2016.txt* contains the urban forest of the City of Melbourne council.
-- In **both** datasets coordinates are **longitude/latitude** pairs.
+If you're not using the PySpark Jupyter notebook, you can use those functions from file **polygon_utils.py**.

-## Where to solve the challenge
+## Solving the challenge with provided dockerised Jupyter notebook

 As mentioned before, you can use a Jupyter notebook to solve the challenge.
 A Docker image with Jupyter is provided for you, and it contains kernels to program in Spark (Scala) and PySpark (Python).
 Follow these steps to prepare your environment: